Grant-Nelson/ThreeDart/CONTRIBUTING.md

    ```
     ### Feature, Bug Fix, or Improvement
     (A summary of the feature, steps to reproduce the bug,
-    or a discription of the improvement.)
+    or a description of the improvement.)

     ### Implementation
     (A list of all the changes made.)